dotnet/AspNetCore.Docs/aspnetcore/blazor/components/cascading-values-and-parameters.md

 >
 > If you adopt this approach, you don't need to set the render mode for the entire app on the `Routes` component or use a [`CascadingValue`](xref:Microsoft.AspNetCore.Components.CascadingValue%601) component in the `Routes` component to pass the theme information to [cascading parameters](#cascadingparameter-attribute).
 >
-> For more information, see the [Cascading parameters and render mode boundaries](#cascading-valuesparameters-and-render-mode-boundaries) section.
+> For more information, see the [Cascading values/parameters and render mode boundaries](#cascading-valuesparameters-and-render-mode-boundaries) section.

 :::moniker-end